CutieCity/guide/docs/the-fediverse/migrating-servers.md

     As mentioned above, you'll need to explicitly transfer the list of **users that you follow** (unless you're looking to start from scratch with an empty home timeline).
-You may also want to download and transfer your current account's **bookmarks**, **muted users**, **blocked users**, and **blocked domains**.
+You may also want to [download] and [transfer] your current account's **bookmarks**, **muted users**, **blocked users**, and **blocked domains**.
+We'll go into detail about those steps later!

     Unfortunately, there's currently no way to automatically copy over the **posts** (a.k.a. **toots**) that you've made from your current account.
 You